 Film and a camera on a strong shoulder strap, preferably in a waterproof pouch to be secured to your belt.
 Otherwise a strong zip lock plastic bag.
 There is no electricity available during the ride so bring spare batteries or a solar charger.

-We recommend that you wear your riding clothes and boots on the plane to Maun and bring your hat and washbag as handluggage as luggage sometimes gets delayed.
+We recommend that you wear your riding clothes and boots on the plane to Maun and bring your hat and washbag as hand luggage as luggage sometimes gets delayed.
 We can lend you half chaps – long leather boots are impractical.
-They do not have riding hats to lend to riders so you must bring your own.
+Riding hats cannot be supplied so you must take your own.

 Saddlebags and water bottles are provided.